neondatabase/website/content/docs/import/import-from-postgres.md

      WHERE rolname NOT LIKE 'pg_%';
      ```

-  - Create the roles in Neon
+  - Create the roles in Neon before you perform the restore operation.
+See [Manage roles](/docs/manage/roles) for instructions.
-  - Run your pg_dump or pg_restore command with `--no-owner`
+  - Run your `pg_dump` or `pg_restore` command with `--no-owner` option.
+This removes any ownership assignments, making the Neon user that runs the restore operation owner of all database objects.

-The [pg_dump with pg_restore](#pg_dump-and-pg_restore-example) above uses the `--no-owner` and `--no-acl` options to exclude ownership and privilege assignment statements from the dump file.
-If you prefer to preserve privilege assignment,

 ## Data import notes